 The principles for determining the impairment charge are described in the Summary of significant accounting policies.
-Management has described the management of credit risks and the review process for impairment in more detail on note 6 in the notes of the financial statements and in the section on credit risk in the risk management disclosures to the financial statements from page 47 onwards.
+Management has described the management of credit risks and the review process for impairment in more detail on note 6 in the notes of the financial statements and in the section on credit risk in the risk management disclosures included in the Board of Directors Report from page 16 onwards.